 Award: No more than 10% of an organization's annual operating expenses or 25% of the total budget for the project being funded; awards have ranged from the hundreds to the millions of dollars.

-# of Awards: Varies
+Number of Awards: Varies

 Qualification: Project should "directly serve or impact children living in urban poverty, particularly in the areas of education, family economic stability (including micro finance) and childhood health."
+Deadline: Ongoing

-Toshiba America Foundation
+Toshiba America Foundation Grant

 American Honda Foundation STEM GrantsSponsor: American Honda FoundationAward: $20,000 to $75,000Number of Awards: Not specifiedApplication Deadline: Feb.
 1 and Aug.
 1 for new organizations; May 1 for returning organizations